nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/ArcCommanderManual/arc_branch.md

 git status
 ```

-This will print to the console, if you are behind, up to date, or ahead of the main branch.
+> :bulb: This will print to the console, if you are behind, up to date, or ahead of the main branch.